 Why are certain areas of verge grass and open space not cut while other areas are?

-Locations where grass areas have been planted with bulbs e.g. Daffodils and Crocus will not be cut back until the leaves have started to die back, usually 6-8 weeks after flowering.
+Locations where grass areas have been planted with bulbs e.g. daffodils and crocus will not be cut back until the leaves have started to die back, usually 6-8 weeks after flowering.
 This is good landscaping practice as it ensures bulbs will produce flowers the following year.
 Unfortunately these areas can become untidy in the interim.

 Why are you cutting the grass when it’s wet?